KevMcCall/Kevins-Portfolio/README.md

 ## [Github Profile](https://github.com/KevMcCall)

 ## Overview:
- The goal of this website is to provide a way for those who are interested in my talents to view work I have done and contact me about about any career or business opportunities.
+ The goal of this website is to provide a way for those who are interested in my talents to view work I have done and contact me about any career or business opportunities.

 ## Goal: